epigone707/WebsitesSaver/README.md

 # WebsitesSaver

-The WebsitesSaver download HTML of a given website and its links to images, CSS and javascript
+The WebsitesSaver can download/save the HTML files of given websites list and their corresponding resource files (images, CSS and javascript).

 # Command-line usage: